 Interior ornamental plants (Dypsis lutescens or areca palm and Spathiphyllum spp. or peace lily) were placed in each enclosure.
 In addition to PAR, air temperature and relative humidity, plant-based measurements were included in the study.

 In a separate trial at Brite Leaf Citrus Nursery in Lake Panasoffkee, Florida, two closed structure greenhouses with transparent double poly coverings and nets on the gables and sidewalls were equipped with a 50 percent diffusive shade (Harmony 5120 O E) and a 50 per cent metallic Aluminet shade.

 Exposing plants to high temperatures leads to plant stress such as stomatal closure and reduction in net CO2 assimilation rate, growth and yield.
 If leaf temperatures are reduced, the plant will be less stressed and net CO2 assimilation rate and growth will be closer to its optimal point.
 Increased scattering of light generally increases the radiation use efficiency of a plant.

 Both studies showed that the greenhouse and enclosures equipped with the open structure white light-diffusing Harmony shades had higher light levels and lower temperatures than the black shade and the metallic shade.
-Specifically, 15 percent more PAR-light than black shade and eight per cent more PAR-light than the metallic Aluminet shade.
+Specifically, 15% more PAR-light was recorded than with black shade and 8% more PAR-light than when a metallic Aluminet shade was employed.

 The Brite Leaf greenhouse with the fixed light-diffusing shade stayed 2.5°C cooler than the greenhouse with a fixed metallic shade.
 Climate data showed that every day during June and July the air temperatures were lower in the house with diffusive shade screens.